Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Which lender offers lower interest rates?

-Earnest student loans have variable rates as low as 2.57%.
-For fixed rate loans, it offers a starting APR of 3.25%.
+Earnest student loans have variable rates as low as 1.99%.
+For fixed rate loans, it offers rates of 2.98% to 5.79% APR with autopay.

 SoFi only beats out Earnest if you’re looking to refinance your loan for a set term of 10 years or more.
-Other than that, Earnest’ starting APR for variable-rate loans is the lower of the two.
-But remember, these are only advertised starting rates, not guaranteed.
-Each applicant will have a different credit history, so it’s difficult to predict which will give you the best deal in your particular situation.
+If that’s not what you’re looking for, Earnest’s starting APR for variable-rate loans is the lower of the two.
+But remember, these are only the advertised starting rates and aren’t guaranteed.
+Every applicant has a different credit history, which makes it difficult to predict which lender will give you the best deal in your unique situation.